jamwung/auto-arima/README.md

 ## Getting Started

-To use Auto-ARIMA for your time series forecasting:
+To use `auto-arima` for your time series forecasting:

 1. Clone this repository to your local machine.